Vent/Listen to Everyday People

 By clicking "I agree, Proceed to Chat" you agree to the following:

-to be matched with a licensed therapist that specializes in what you're dealing with.
+with a licensed professional that specializes in what you're dealing with.

 I am not homicidal or suicidal.
 (If you are we strongly urge you to speak to one of our licensed therapists.
 Must be 18 or older)